microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 To develop this feature, your team has recently obtained public data about rental properties in four cities in the United States, each in a distinct [comma-separated value (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) file.
 You have been tasked with finding the most recent rental data in these large files and also with finding a way to search for all rental properties that match any given criteria within a specific area.

-You devise the following plan: Because your startup does not have the capital to build and maintain a big-data processing workstation, you decide first to create a powerful, Linux-based [Data Science Virtual Machine (DSVM)](https://azure.microsoft.com/services/virtual-machines/data-science-virtual-machines/) in Azure that you can use to perform your work while paying only for the time spent using the VM (Exercise 1).
+You devise the following plan: Because your startup does not have the capital to build and maintain a big-data processing workstation, you decide first to create a powerful [Data Science Virtual Machine (DSVM)](https://azure.microsoft.com/services/virtual-machines/data-science-virtual-machines/) in Azure that you can use to perform your work while paying only for the time spent using the VM (Exercise 1).
 Next, as a way to complete the specific task that has been assigned to you, you know that you can use [Azure Data Lake](https://azure.microsoft.com/solutions/data-lake/) and [U-SQL](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-u-sql-get-started) to directly query data within CSV files without having to load the data into a database.
 You also want to perform these U-SQL queries quickly - without having to rely on remote storage - so you install the Data Lake local-run service on the VM hosted in Azure (Exercise 2).
 You will create and perform U-SQL queries on the VM to compile a list of the most recent rental listings from all four CSV files (Exercise 3).
 Finally you will debug a U-SQL query statement devised to find listings within a specific neighborhood (Exercise 4).

 ### Objectives
 In this HOL, you will: